6 exercises for people with diabetes

 🏃Walking

-Walking is one of the most recommended activities for people with type 2 diabetes.
+Walking is one of the most recommended activities for people with type 2 diabetes and may help ease the heaviness and pain in legs experienced by some.
 Brisk walking, ie, walking at pace to increase heart rate, is an aerobic exercise.
-It has been scientifically proven that the health of people with diabetes who participate in aerobic activities at least three days a week for a total of 150 minutes benefits.
+It has been scientifically proven that there are health benefits for people with diabetes who participate in aerobic activities at least 3 days a week for a total of 150 minutes.

-People with diabetes should not remain inactive, ie, without doing some form of aerobic exercise, for more than two consecutive days, according to the American Diabetes Association.
+People with diabetes should not remain inactive, ie, without doing some form of aerobic exercise, for more than 2 consecutive days, according to the American Diabetes Association.

 🙏 Tai chi